 Red Flag #4: High Employee Turnover in Key Roles

 Ops staff cycle every 6-9 months.
 Training investments evaporate.
 New hires stumble on undocumented workflows.
+The pattern almost always traces back to leadership, not compensation — employee turnover starts in the mirror.
+Building HR systems that prevent this cycle is a structural fix, not a Band-Aid.
 Often traces to frustration from constant chaos, unclear roles, or burnout from perpetual crises.

 Red Flag #5: Cash Flow Volatility Tied to Ops